Exotic Cluster Structures on $SL_n$ with Belavin-Drinfeld Data of Minimal Size, I. The Structure: A log canonical basis

 Comparing the bracket $\left\{ \cdot,\cdot\right\} _{\alpha\beta}$ with the standard one will allow us to compute $\left\{ f,g\right\} _{\alpha\beta}$ for every pair of functions $f,g\in\mathcal{B}_{\alpha\beta}.$ We will use results from Section \ref{sec:Technical}.

 Since some of the proofs involve the standard Poisson bracket and cluster structure on $SL_{n}$, we start with a reminder: there are multiple Poisson brackets on $SL_{n}$ that correspond to the trivial BD data $\Gamma_{1}=\Gamma_{2}=\emptyset$, since $r_{0}$ is not uniquely determined.
 For a pair $\alpha,\beta$ we will use $r_{0}$ as defined in \eqref{eq:r0def}, and call the associated Poisson bracket \emph{the }standard Poisson bracket on $SL_{n}.$ The corresponding cluster structure on $SL_{n}$ that will be called the standard one and denoted $\mathcal{C}_{std}$ is described in \cite{BFZ} and \cite{gekhtman2012cluster}.
 Note that this cluster structure is independent on the choice of $r_{0}$ and the Poisson bracket.
-The initial seed of this cluster structure looks as follows: set $\mu\left(i,j\right)=\min\left(n,n+i-j\right)$ and write
+The initial seed of this cluster structure is the set $\{f_{ij}\}_{i,j=1}^n$ defined by